About Argus¶

 Argus follows the principle of single responsibility, i.e. it does not perform any monitoring itself.
 It acts as an aggregator of current and past incidents in IT infrastructure.
 It dispatches notifications when incidents are opened and closed.
 Argus does not actively retrieve incidents from third party services, but relies on reports delivered to it through the API.
 These services are called source systems.

-The Argus server provides a REST API to interact with the incident database and the database of user notification profiles.
-The server handles incidents received from source systems, and allows viewing and processing them via the REST API.
-It also supports setting up user-specific notification profiles, and sends notifications to users based on said profiles.
-The Argus server does not provide a user interface targeted at end users.
+Argus provides a REST API to interact with the incident database and the database of user notification profiles.
+It handles incidents received from source systems, and allows viewing and processing them via the REST API.

-The Argus server admin interface
+The Argus admin interface¶

-• Administration of Argus user accounts
+Administration of Argus user accounts

-• Creating API authentication tokens for users
+Creating API authentication tokens for users

-• Defining new source systems to collect incidents from
+Defining new source systems to collect incidents from